spadger/blog/deduplication.md

 We will use this simplified topology as our starting point, and build it up until it is fit for purpose.

-## Failure mode 1 – loss of offsets
+## Lets start failing – loss of offsets
 Although Kafka Streams supports exactly-once semantics, this applies to messages in-flight, and works by coordinating the upstream producer and the broker on one side of the topology, and coordinating the topology’s producer & offset recorder with broker at the rear end.
 This is great for handling application crashes or network glitches, but a common occurrence with Kafka is offset loss.
 This could happen due to a technical error, or simply by not receiving a message in the last 7 days, but it is a relatively common Kafka failure mode.

 ---